So, How Far Back Can HMRC Investigate Your Tax Returns?

-What Penalties Can HMRC Give You After an Investigation?
+The Penalties HMRC Can Give You After an Investigation

 HMRC’s tax evasion penalties are given on the basis of intent.
 The tax investigation assesses if you have been careless with your admin, declared less on purpose to avoid payment, or underestimated and then tried to hide it.
-Each one has its own range of penalties:
+Each one has its own range of penalties used:

 - Carelessness: 0-30% of the extra tax you owe

 - Deliberately putting a lower amount: 20-70% extra tax owed

 - Underestimating on purpose and trying to hide it: 30-100% extra tax owing

 The Things That Trigger an HMRC Tax Investigation

 HMRC opens investigations into individuals and businesses because they suspect one of three things:

 - You have applied for and received too much relief